 This study introduces a hardware-agnostic autotuning procedure that leverages \ac{NN} uncertainty to significantly enhance the robustness of semiconductor spin qubit charge tuning with minimal human intervention.
-It is achieved using a \ac{NN} trained to identify transition lines in a stability diagram, coupled with an exploration strategy incorporating the \ac{NN}'s predictions and confidence score (measure of uncertainty).
-We considered two methods to estimate the confidence score of an \ac{NN}, one with a heuristic from classical \acp{NN} and one using the Bayesian framework applied to \acp{NN}~\cite{Goan_2020, Gal_2016}.
-Those two methods have been evaluated by their concrete ability to reduce critical failure rate during the autotuning procedure over three different experimental offline datasets measured on different single \ac{QD} hardware.
+This is achieved by training \iac{NN} to identify transition lines in a stability diagram using supervised learning, coupled with an exploration strategy incorporating the \ac{NN}'s predictions and confidence score (measure of uncertainty).
+We considered two methods to estimate the confidence score of the \acp{NN}: one with a heuristic from classical \acp{NN} and one using the Bayesian framework applied to \acp{NN}~\cite{Goan_2020, Gal_2016}.
+These two methods have been evaluated based on their concrete ability to reduce the critical failure rate during the autotuning procedure across three different experimental offline datasets measured using different single-\ac{QD} hardware.